chmlee/ream-doc/content/overview/future.md

 There should be an easier way to import existing datasets.
 We need a package manager for data.

 It's not unheard of to download datasets with package managers.
-Beside the build-in datasets in R, you can download quite a few datasets from CRAN using `install.pacakges`, including example datasets in libraries (`diamonds` in ggplot2), datasets as libraries (`titanic`), or wrappers of APIs (`censusapi`).
+Besides the build-in datasets in R, you can download quite a few datasets from CRAN using `install.pacakges`, including example datasets in libraries (`diamonds` in ggplot2), datasets as libraries (`titanic`), or wrappers of APIs (`censusapi`).

 But my ideal package manager is more than a downloader.

 ## Dependency

-Consider Alesina et al. (2003) study on ethnic, linguistic and religious fractionalization.
+Consider Alesina et al. (2003) study on ethnic, linguistic, and religious fractionalization.
-To calculate ethnic fractionalization index for each country, Alesina compiled a list of ethnic groups world wide by consulting six types of sources:
+To calculate ethnic fractionalization indices for each country, Alesina compiled a list of ethnic groups worldwide by consulting six types of sources:

 - Encyclopedia Brittanica (EB)
 - CIA World Factbook (CIA)